How to Help a Loved One with Alzheimer’s Plan Final Arrangements: A Guide for Caregivers

 - Choosing the urn or casket.

-- Ability to pay ahead of time for some of the funeral costs (learn more about pre-paid funeral plans).
+- Ability to pay ahead of time for some of the costs.

 - Holding a religious service, such as a Mass, before the funeral.
 If this is something your loved one wants included, ask them which religious leader you should contact at their place of worship.
 If they don’t have a point of contact, you’ll want to find someone to perform services in advance of their passing.